Learning and community are at the heart of everything we do at CEE.

 Morning Assembly

-Every Friday morning kindergarten through sixth grade students gather in our Gym.
-Announcements and special presentations are made, birthdays are celebrated, and we all get ready for the week ahead.
-Assemblies usually open with ringing the meditation bowl as the community engages in a moment of mindfulness together before the week begins.
+Every Friday morning kindergarten through sixth grade students gather in our Gym for a student-led Assembly.
+Students and teachers make announcements and share various student projects each week.
+Assemblies usually open by ringing the meditation bowl as the community engages in a moment of mindfulness together.

 School Nurse

 The Center's Infirmary is a welcoming place for any child who feels ill or needs medical attention during school hours or during before- or after-school care.
-Our school nurse is on duty all day when students are on campus and is our in-house educator in matters of health and nutrition.
+Our school nurses are on duty all day when students are on campus and serve as community educators in matters of health and wellness.

 Lunch Program